 How to Create SubForms

 As mentioned already, in order to use the subforms you need to create first the forms as usual, as described in the Custom Forms article.
 The only thing different is that in the Form Fields excel sheet, now you will find a new column SUBFORM_CODE, in which you type the code of the SubForm you created.
 For this article we will create two forms the ADD_BASKET and the ADD_REQUEST.
-With the ADD_BASKET form, the user is creating a Basket, which will contain products, and specify all the characteristics like request date, who is the requestor etc. In the ADD_REQUEST, the user is creating a request for the products mentioned above, and assigning it to an existing basket via the Basket ID.
+With the ADD_BASKET form, the user is creating a Basket, which will contain requests, and specify all the characteristics like request date, who is the requestor etc. In the ADD_REQUEST, the user is creating a request for the products as mentioned above, and assigning it to an existing basket via the Basket ID.

-Note: Every basket may contain multiple products.
+Note: Every basket may contain multiple requests.

 In order to make the link between the main (ADD_BASKET) form and the SubForm (ADD_REQUEST), you need to add a new row in the Form Fields sheet of the main form, as if you are about to add a new field but in this case you have to leave the FIELD_CODE empty.